What Is an Umbrella School?

 - Some umbrella schools require you share the same faith.

-Please use the menus above and on the right to learn more about our school, our policies, and what we have to offer.
-You can learn more about ways to comply with Florida's compulsory school attendance laws and find links to a variety resources on our homeschool website at http://www.iamhomeschooling.com/florida.
+Please read through our school policies and FAQs to learn about the services we offer.
+You can learn more about other ways to comply with Florida's compulsory school attendance laws and find links to a variety resources on our homeschool website at http://www.iamhomeschooling.com/florida.